-Address Confidentiality Programs were created to protect victims of stalking, domestic violence, sexual assault, and other crimes from offenders who use public records, such as voter or drivers’ license registries, to locate them.
-These programs give victims a legal substitute address (usually a post office box) to use in place of their physical address.
-This address can be used whenever an address is required by public agencies.
-First class mail sent to the substitute address is forwarded to the victim’s actual address.
+Address Confidentiality Programs (ACP) were created to protect victims of stalking, domestic violence, sexual assault, human trafficking, and other crimes from individuals who intend to cause them harm.
+ACP programs typically protect a participant’s real address by providing a mail forwarding service and giving participants a legal substitute address to use in place of their physical address.
+This address can be used whenever an address is required by public agencies (such as driver’s license registries, schools, courts, police departments, and etc.) to locate them.
+First-class mail sent to the substitute address is forwarded to the victim’s actual address.